 Lease payments are accrued according to contract terms, which make payments due quarterly, represented by the four spikes on the graph (July, Sept., Dec. and March/April).
 Lease payments were invoiced per contract.
-The Somky lease was officially terminated in September 2020.
+The Somky lease was officially terminated in September 2020 and as a result is below the three year average.
 The spike in November was a \$100,000 termination fee that was received.

-Recycled Water Revenue by Month
+Recycled Water Revenue by Month shown in thousands

-Recycled water sales have been high since the end of last fiscal year and revenue has come in above budget expectations for the second quarter.
+Recycled water sales have been high since the end of last fiscal year and revenue has come in above budget expectations for the third quarter.
 High temperatures and lack of rain contributed to the high demand of recycled water.
-December has come back down to the same level as the three year average.
+It is expected that revenues will be higher than the budget through the end of the rest of the year.